 The giving form itself looks like this: https://tithe.ly/give?c=44523.
 Your Tithe.ly account gives you control over this form in several ways, including the ability to upload a logo and change the color.
 Notice in this example the “Cover card processing fees” option is demonstrated (we’ve heard that in one church more than 90% opt for this).

-Note: If you do want to use the widget option with an SSL certificate but don’t want to pay or bother with renewing one every year, consider signing up with our own WP Church Host service.
-We provide totally free SSL certificates and will move your website to our hosting for free as well.
+Note: If you do want to use the widget option with an SSL certificate but don’t want to pay or bother with renewing one every year, see our hosting recommendations (many hosts now include free, auto-installed SSL certificates and will move your site for free).

 That’s all there is to it.
 Tithe.ly is a great solution for online giving.
 It’s easy to sign up and implement a “Give” button on your WordPress powered church website — without even having to install a plugin.
 And if you are using one of our themes then you can take advantage of styling that makes the button blend in perfectly with the overall design.